-On-the-job experience in a veterinary clinic.
-(128 co-op hours) Prerequisite: Enrollment in the Veterinary Technician program
+On the job experience in a veterinary clinic.
+(128 co-op hours) Prerequisite: Enrollment in the Veterinary Technician program; and a minimum grade of C- in AGV:930

 ART: ART

 Art Appreciation

 A general survey course exploring the elements of art and many artists, their lives, cultures, and media.
 Field trip required.
 (48/0)